Finnrick - Ensuring a Safer and More Transparent Supply Chain

 Test Scores Updates

-Calculating Product/Vendor Ratings
+Calculating Finnrick Ratings

 The rating system uses three key metrics derived from the test scores for this product/vendor pair: